Geothermal Energy from the Earth’s Core

 Geothermal energy is obtained by extracting the available heat source which exists in the hot areas under the surface of the earth and which remain at a relatively constant temperature all year around day and night.
 Once available, geothermal energy can be used either directly or indirectly as an alternative energy resource to both heat or cool our homes.
 This naturally occurring and free energy is extracted by a series of pipes filled with water buried below the Earth’s surface.
 This hot water is then used in our homes for heating, called Geothermal Heating, or to generate electricity, called Geothermal Power.

-So how does “geothermal energy” work?.
-At the Earth’s core, some 4000 miles below the surface, temperatures can reach over 9000 degrees Fahrenheit, which is pretty hot.
+So how does “geothermal energy” work?
+Down at the Earth’s core, some 4000 miles below its surface, temperatures can reach well over 9000 degrees Fahrenheit, which is pretty hot.
 This incredible amount of heat originated four billion years ago in a fiery combustion of dust and gas as the Earth was first being created.

 Many scientists believe that radioactive decay of the inner core keeps the heat regenerating and flowing outward from this inner core to the mantle of harder rock which surrounds it.
 When the temperature and pressure is high enough, some of this mantle rock melts.
 Then, because the melted rock or magma is less dense than the surrounding rock, it rises and moves slowly up towards the Earth’s crust.